Namelesss1/ProjectBT/README.md

 This repository is a re-write of an older, outdated version of the project: https://github.com/Namelesss1/Mkwii-Battle-Mod

+**Note that the source code of this project will be added to this repository once the mod is publicly released**.
+For now, only information is available here.

 ## New Features

 - **Two new battle gamemodes** alongside Balloon Battle & Coin Runners